Autodesk/hubble/updater/README.md

 1. As a [service on the GitHub Enterprise appliance](README.md#service-on-the-github-enterprise-appliance).
 	* Pro: Quick and easy setup.
 No additional machine required.
 	* Con: Requires modifications to the GitHub Enterprise image.
+	* Con: Will need to reinstall the service after each upgrade of your GitHub Enterprise appliance.

 ### Setup on a dedicated machine

 1. Setup a Linux or macOS machine.
 1. Ensure that Git and Python3 are installed (e.g. on macOS via [homebrew](https://brew.sh/) with `brew update && brew install python3`).
 1. Clone this repository to your machine.
 1. Create a config file in `updater/config.py` in your local clone (based on [`updater/config.py.example`](config.py.example))
 1. Configure a service or cron job that executes `python3 update-stats.py` once per day.

 ### Setup on the GitHub Enterprise appliance